testmycode/tmc-server/README.markdown

 After you get the test suite to pass, you can set up background services.

 1. Recheck your comet server config in `site.yml` and then do `rvmsudo rake comet:config:update`.
-2. Install init scripts: `rvmsudo rake comet:init:install`, `rvmsudo rake reprocessor:init:install`.
+2. Install init scripts: `rvmsudo rake comet:init:install`, `rvmsudo rake background_daemon:init:install`.
-3. Start the services: `sudo /etc/init.d/tmc-comet start`, `sudo /etc/init.d/tmc-submission-reprocessor start`.
+3. Start the services: `sudo /etc/init.d/tmc-comet start`, `sudo /etc/init.d/tmc-background-daemon start`.
 4. If you use Apache, then make sure `public/` and `tmp/` are readable and install [mod_xsendfile](https://tn123.org/mod_xsendfile/).
 Configure XSendFilePath to the `tmp/cache` directory of the application.

 The application should not be deployed into a multithreaded server!
 It often changes the current working directory, which is a process-specific attribute.
 Each request should have its process all to itself.
 If you use Apache with, say, Passenger, then use the prefork MPM.